8 common monthly expenses and tips to manage them

 While you may not be able to completely control housing costs, a rule of thumb is that this expense should be kept to 25 to 30% of your gross monthly income.
 If that's not possible, you may need to look for other ways to cut this cost such as moving to a less expensive area or smaller home.

 Beep beep!
-Average monthly transportation costs are $913.
-That's a lot of Benjamins!
 There are many modes of transportation, and they can even vary by location, number of days in the office and the length of your commute.
 If you take public transportation, it can cost less per ride if you buy a monthly pass.
 If you drive to work, add insurance, maintenance, and a car payment.
 There are also tolls and often a parking garage bill.

 Buy only the vehicles you need.
 If you are part of a couple, do your job schedules allow you to share a car.
 If public transportation or other options are available, that car might not be needed.
 To cut down on gas expenses you can consider looking for reward programs or cash back credit cards so that every time you swipe at the pump you can earn money back.

-While this is one of the larger expenditure categories in the BLS report, it’s possible that you don’t even notice it on a month-to-month basis.
-That’s because this cost is often taken directly out of your paycheck by your employer.
+While this is one of the larger expenditure categories, it's possible that you don't even notice it on a month-to-month basis.
+That's because this cost is often taken directly out of your paycheck by your employer.
 Try not to think of this category as an expense or something that you would want to cut back on.
 Personal insurance can be a financial lifesaver in times of need, and Social Security and retirement plan contributions are intended to help fund your future retirement.

 For personal insurance, it's important to work with a qualified financial professional to make sure that you have the right types and the right amount of coverage.
 For retirement plan contributions, if your company offers a 401(k) plan, see what percentage of your monthly salary you can comfortably allocate toward it.
 It's also important to find out if your company offers any matching program where they'll match a percentage of your contributions to your 401(k).
 Even if your company does not offer a 401(k), you may be able to open your own IRA and begin making contributions.